Kernix13/pre-code-formatter/RegEx.md

 ## HTML RegEx and colors

-**NOTE**: the HTML atttribute RegEx has to be run first or else it will wrap tags around `span.blue` tags added for other scans of the code.
+**NOTE**: the HTML atttribute RegEx has to be run first or else it will wrap tags around `code.blue` tags added for other scans of the code.
 Then the comments RegEx must run second, or at least before the RegEx for tags.

 | Name         | RegEx                           | Color class |
 | :----------- | :------------------------------ | :---------- |